Obeah: Post-emancipation

+Post-colonial history

+Obeah came more into the open with the waning of British colonialism in the Caribbean.
+Around the 1940s, Jamaican prosecutions for Obeah began to reduce.
+Two years after Jamaica became independent, in 1964, the country saw its last conviction for Obeah.
+Reflecting changing attitudes, Jamaica's Prime Minister Edward Seaga described Obeah as a form of faith healing and a part of Caribbean cultural heritage.
+In 1981, Jamaica's formal gift for the wedding of Britain's Prince Charles and Lady Diana Spencer was an obeah-influenced painting by Mallica Reynolds.

 The late 20th century saw growing migration from the West Indies to metropolitan urban centres like Miami, New York, Toronto, and London, where practitioners of Obeah interacted with followers of other Afro-Caribbean traditions like Santeria, Vodou, and Espiritismus.

 Some communities of Obeah practitioners are trying to develop communal rituals.

 Since the 1980s there have been efforts to decriminalise Obeah practices throughout many Caribbean countries.
-However, as of the early 21st century these practices remain widely illegal across the region.
+These calls have sometimes emphasised the idea that Obeah should be permitted under the aegis of freedom of religion, although critics have objected by maintaining that Obeah is not a religion.
+Paton noted that Obeah lacked the "self-confident promoters and interpreters" to advance its case that had been found within Vodou, Santería, and Candomblé.
+The decriminalisation movement has nevertheless had successes; Anguilla removed proscriptions against it in 1980, Barbados in 1998, Trinidad and Tobago in 2000, and St Lucia in 2004.
+However, as of the early 21st century these practices remain widely illegal across the region, including in Jamaica.
 Enforcement is often lax and usually only when Obeah practitioners have also infringed on other laws.
 Most prosecutions center on accusations of charlatanism against Obeah practitioners who have charged large fees and not produced the promised results.

 Demographics

 Practitioners of Obeah are found across the Caribbean as well as in the United States, Canada, and United Kingdom.
 It is difficult to ascertain the number of clients who employ Obeahmen and Obeahwomen.
+In contexts like London, not all of those employing the Obeah specialists are of African-Caribbean background.